Person-Centred Care: What it means and why it matters

 An ethical approach

-Almost every individual employed by a healthcare service is bound by an ethical code of conduct.
-This is designed to create a standard of performance which ensures the care provided is respectful, fair, non-judgemental and non-prejudicial.
-The code ensures each individual person providing care is aware of their responsibility to a person’s health and welfare.
+Almost every employee within a healthcare service is bound by an ethical code of conduct.
+There’re multiple codes of conduct for healthcare in the UK, including codes for healthcare support workers, adult social care workers, and healthcare professionals.
+They’re designed to create a standard of performance which ensures the care provided is respectful, fair, non-judgemental and non-prejudicial.
+The code ensures each individual providing care is aware of their responsibility to a person’s health and welfare.
 An important aspect of the code of conduct is the definition of an individual’s accountability for the professional care they provide.
-Currently, across the UK there are different codes of conduct for each country, the English code for those providing healthcare support can be found here.

 Person-centred care to improve the quality of healthcare